Sitetheory/Sitetheory-Docs/Tutorials/How-To-Use-Plugins.rst

 **Required**
 - The button element needs an id, and the drawer needs an ID that matches with the suffix "-drawer".
+- If you need to toggle one drawer from more than one button (element) then the second element needs to have the identical id base but with a suffix "-*" (dash anything), e.g. if the original ID is "sidebarToggle" the second ID can be "sidebarToggle-2" or "sidebarToggle-retractableHeader".

 **Example**
 <div id="foo" data-plugin="Drawer">Open Drawer</div>